Your Face Sounds Familiar (Philippine TV series): Seasons 1–4

 In December 2020, during the trade launch for 2021 held during the ABS-CBN Christmas Special, it was revealed the show will have a 3rd season, with this season being the first regular season since 2015 after two straight Kids seasons.
-However, due to Crawford being focused on blocktime shows on TV5, Luis Manzano replaced him as host for Season 3.
+However, due to Crawford focusing on blocktime shows on TV5, Luis Manzano replaced him as host for Season 3.
 The third season premiered on February 20, 2021.

-On April 4, 2021, due to Holy Week, the Week 7 of the third season was originally going to have duet episodes, as Black Saturday pre-empted all regular programming. but however, as an enhanced community quarantine was reimposed in the Greater Manila Area which resulted in a compilation of Week 1's performances was re-aired instead.
+On April 4, 2021, due to Holy Week, the Week 7 of the third season was originally going to have duet episodes, as Black Saturday pre-empted all regular programming. but however, as an enhanced community quarantine was reimposed in the Greater Manila Area in response to the surge of COVID-19 cases caused by the variants of the said disease, the plans for a duet episode was scrapped, and a compilation of Week 1's performances was re-aired instead.

-The season's tapings resumed on April 12, 2021, following the downgrade of the enhanced community quarantine, however, Jhong Hilario withdrew from the competition for the safety of his newborn baby.
+The season's tapings resumed on April 12, 2021, following the downgrade of the enhanced community quarantine, however, Jhong Hilario withdrawn from the competition for the safety of his newborn baby, as babies are among those who are susceptible to the coronavirus.
+After six weeks of his withdrawn, he had 107 points, having won weeks 1 and 2.

+On April 18, 2021, Geneva Cruz could not perform on the show because her mother's recent death from COVID-19 and the following three weeks this occurred after her mother was confirmed to have contracted the virus and subsequently died after the three weeks to returned from the competition and was announced to impersonate Toni Braxton on the following week instead.

+On August 14, 2025, it was announced at the "Iisang Tahanan: Kapamilya Forever Trade Launch" that it will have a fourth season.
+Jhong Hilario and Vhong Navarro were named as the new hosts, replacing Luis Manzano.
+The fourth season in the same year, which premiered on October 4, 2025, taking over the timeslot vacated by the first season of Idol Kids Philippines.
+In September 2025, Jhong Hilario, the withdrawn of the third season was announced to host the show, Hilario and Navarro replaced him as host for Season 4.
+Sharon Cuneta, Gary Valenciano and Ogie Alcasid were announced to return to the show to reprise their former duties.